 Pad and Bell Alarm

 The alarm pad goes on the bed and the alarm box is placed on the bedside table.
 A lead connects the two.
 Nothing is attached to the child.
 The alarm sounds once the wetness has reached the pad.
-Some of these alarms cost about $2000 and so are usually hired.
-If a relapse occurs a hired alarm may not be available again for months.
+Some of these alarms cost about $2000 making them too expensive for parents to purchase and so are usually rented.
+However, if a relapse occurs a hired alarm may not be available again for months.
 To stop the bedwetting in its tracks it is essential to purchase an alarm, keep it in the cupboard after the child has had 21 dry nights and use it the next night if the child has a relapse.
 We now have a relatively inexpensive Pad and Bell alarm.
 It is extremely loud and has a music option which is not as loud.
+The total cost of hiring an alarm is generally more than purchasing one outright.

 Is there any medication that can help?

 Doctors sometimes prescribe medication.
-It is a synthetic hormone and has similar actions to the hormone vasopressin, (antidiuretic hormone).
-It helpsto reduce the volume of urine produced at night.
+The most common medication is a synthetic hormone and has similar actions to the hormone vasopressin, (antidiuretic hormone).
+It helps to reduce the volume of urine produced at night.
 This medication may reduce the number of wet nights in some children and even stop the bedwetting completely in a few.
-The main problem with it is that it is very common for the bedwetting to return as soon as the medication is stopped.
-The bedwetting alarm is more likely than medication to result in a permanent cure.
-Medication can be trialed and if it works then it can be used for holidays and school camps.
+The main problem is it’s very common for the bedwetting to return as soon as the medication is stopped.
+The bedwetting alarm is more likely than medication to result in permanent success.

 Does bedwetting run in families?

 Yes, there is a tendency for bedwetting to run in families.
-This does not in any way alter the treatment used to cure the problem.
+This does not in any way alter the treatment used to stop bedwetting.

 Is bedwetting more common in boys?

-Yes, it is more common in boys but is just as much of a problem whether it is in a girl or boy.
-The treatment is the same in both.
+Yes, it is more common in boys but is just as much of an inconvenience whether it is happening to a girl or boy.
+The treatment is the same for both.

 Will I need to purchase any equipment?